Garth and Gill Green

 ‘I love being part of the Guardians because I get to help the community which makes me feel better in myself.’
 Isobel

 They have created a Nature Trail which has 8 etched slate plaques to make rubbings.
 The map has nature notes on the back.
-Download the trail map here.

 Garth trail

-We hope to encourage the children to sow wild flower seeds under the new Whitebeam trees and possibly create a wildflower area at Gill Green.
-A snowdrop path is being created along the school hedge side of the path.We are also creating dead hedging along some boundaries.
 Information boards have been installed near the pond, log piles and bug hotel.
-The picnic tables will be painted to create friendship tables.
+We hope some picnic tables will be painted to create friendship tables.
 Bird nesting boxes have been installed, including one for Barn Owls.
-We are still trying to establish a partnership with a local college to help us go forward with looking after the land and wildlife.
-As part of the Jubilee commemorations, we are creating a Deed of Dedication with Fields in Trust.
+We are still trying to establish a partnership with a local college or Yorkshire Wildlife Trust to help us go forward with looking after the land and wildlife.
+As part of the Jubilee commemorations, we created a Deed of Dedication with Fields in Trust.
 A locally grown Oak tree was planted in the Autumn to mark the Coronation.

 Guide created by Heritage Group: